 - A day trip to a local hot spring

-- A visit to a local bookstore or an unfamiliar art museum
+- A visit to a local bookstore or art museum

-- A new cooking class, language class or community meetup group
+- Taking a cooking class, language class or community workshop or Meetup group

 - An overnight car camping trip close to home

-- A stand-up paddle board (SUP) or kayak rental/lesson at a nearby lake
+- Renting a stand-up paddle board (SUP) or kayak at a nearby lake

-Training for the Big Trips, Falling in Love with the Little Ones
+Training for Big Trips, Falling in Love with the Little Ones

-Not All Micro Adventures Require Nature, Hiking Boots or a Bike
+Not All Micro Adventures Require Trails or Gear

 Try:

-- Visiting a local art gallery or exploring an old library or historical monument
+- Visiting a local art gallery, old library or historical site

 - Taking an urban walk or country drive